-On February 09, 2010, the Bank granted 65,390 restricted stock units and 271,081 stock options to executive officers of the Bank.
-The Bank granted an additional of 36,106 restricted stock units and 149,696 stock options to other non-executive employees of the Bank.
-These stock options have an exercise price of \$13.52 and an expiration date of February 09, 2017.
+On February 15, 2011, the Bank granted 68,652 restricted stock units and 57,243 stock options to executive officers of the Bank.
+The Bank granted an additional 25,844 restricted stock units and 14,810 stock options to other non-executive employees of the Bank.
+These stock options have an exercise price of \$17.81 and an expiration date of February 15, 2018.
 The restricted stock units vest at a rate of 25% per year, measured from the award date, with vesting occurring on each anniversary of the award date.
-The options vest at a rate of 25% per year, measured from the award date, with vesting occurring on each anniversary of the award date.
-As of December 31, 2010, the compensation cost charged against the Bank's 2010 income in connection with these restricted stock units and stock options was \$272,082 and \$272,100 respectively.
-The total remaining compensation cost of \$1,900,451 will be charged over a period of 3.11 years.
+The options vest at a rate of 25% per year, measured from the award date.
+As of December 31, 2011, the compensation cost charged against the Bank's 2011 income in connection with these restricted stock units and stock options was \$301,056 and \$45,970 respectively.
+The total remaining compensation cost of \$1,241,243 will be charged over a period of 3.13 years.

 The Bank sponsors a defined contribution plan for its expatriate officers.
 The Bank's contributions are determined as a percentage of the eligible officer's annual salary, with each officer contributing an additional amount withheld from his salary.
 All contributions are administered by a trust through an independent third party.
-During 2010, the Bank charged to salaries expense

-\$117,273 with respect to the contribution plan.
-As of December 31, 2010, the total amount set aside or accrued by the Bank in 2010 to provide pension, retirement or similar benefits for executive officers was approximately \$307,257.
+During 2011, the Bank charged to salaries expense \$119,074 with respect to the contribution plan.
+As of December 31, 2011, the total amount set aside or accrued by the Bank in 2011 to provide pension, retirement or similar benefits for executive officers was approximately \$255,109.

-2010 Chief Executive Officer Compensation
+2011 Chief Executive Officer Compensation

-The 2010 compensation of the Bank's Chief Executive Officer included a base salary of \$300,000, a performance-based cash bonus of \$150,000, a performance-based stock option and a restricted stock units grant with a value of \$475,000, a retirement plan that included a contribution from the Bank of \$24,602 during 2010, and other benefits amounting to \$10,450.
+The 2011 compensation of the Bank's Chief Executive Officer included a base salary of \$300,000, a performance-based cash bonus of \$250,000, a performance-based stock option and a restricted stock units grant with a value of \$325,000, an aggregate 2011 contribution from the Bank to the Chief Executive Officer's retirement plan account in the amount of \$25,699, and limited perquisites and other benefits amounting to \$10,450.
 In addition, the Chief Executive Officer has a contractual severance payment of \$300,000 in the event of his termination without cause.